 Participants gain knowledge, skills, academic credit, and practical work experience through this comprehensive and intensive program.
-While working full-time in an academically supervised internship, students earn 6 credits in the summer term and 9 credits during the fall and spring semester programs.
+While working full-time in an academically supervised internship, students earn 6 credits during the summer term.
 American University provides full academic support for the internship and additional course work in the evenings.
-In addition to making connections in DC, participants meet other AI/AN/NH students from across the country through the full support of a multi-cultural campus environment.

 A meaningful internship experience is at the heart of the WINS program and provides professional, real-world work experience.
 A variety of federal agencies, private firms, and American Indian /Alaska Native/Native Hawaiian (AI/AN/NH) organizations provide focused, academically-supervised internship experiences for WINS participants.